Laurae2/Laurae/README.md

 ```

 # Laurae
-Package for (very) advanced Data Science for R by Laurae
+Advanced Toolbox for Data Science for R by Laurae

 # What is inside?